 8. Skip the food that looks cute.

-Be warned: If the food looks cute or Instagrammable, it probably tastes terrible, especially those character buns.
+WARNING: If the food looks cute or “Instagrammable”, it tastes terrible, especially those character buns.
 Trust me.

 I was fooled many times.
-So stop wasting your money on these “kawaii” food.
+So stop wasting your money on these “kawaii” (cute) food.

 If you choose to eat inside the Universal Studios Japan park, try Finnegans Bar & Grill, Park Side Grill, and Louise NY Pizza Parlor which are all in the New York area.
 They usually have big servings.